andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 For automatic end-2-end testing, we have used the cypress (https://www.cypress.io/) library and made 5 tests that test different functionalities and navigations in the app.

-We have included a jest test for testing an action (SKRIVE MER HER) as a unit test.

 We wanted to use the cypress framework cypress-react-unit-test to make unit tests, but we could not make it work as several errors was generated during this.
 We then tried other alternatives such as ensyme and jest, but it was hard making it work with redux.
+The different tests we have made with cypress, in our opinion, can be regarded as unit tests since they test do test the functionality of the app.
+An example would be that the last test successfully enters a review on the movie "Schindler's list"

+However, we tried implementing a jest test so that we did include an unit test, but this is a very simple one.

-**RUN TESTS**
+**RUN CYPRESS TEST**
 1. Open new terminal in client
 2. Type in npm run e2e